lopossumi/Rust-Hello/README.md

 Trying to learn [Rust](https://www.rust-lang.org/) from scratch?
 Me too!
 And aside from a course at the university some 15 years ago and a couple of spare time embedded projects, I'm also a newbie with C / C++.

 As we are dealing with a fairly low-level language, we should forget about to-do apps and choose something where performance is key.
-With a bit of googling it seems like a good resource for that is Peter Shirley's [*Raytracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html), although learning *anything* new in one weekend sounds ambitious (did I mention I don't know much about computer graphics either?).
+A good resource for that is Peter Shirley's [*Raytracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html), although learning *anything* new in one weekend sounds ambitious (did I mention I don't know much about computer graphics either?).

 We're probably already behind schedule, so let's get started!

 ## Installation

-I'm running Windows 10, so currently (July 2020) the easiest way is to install the latest ```rustup-init.exe``` from [rust-lang.org](https://www.rust-lang.org/tools/install).
+I'm running Windows 10, so currently (July 2020) the easiest way to get started with Rust is to install the latest ```rustup-init.exe``` from [rust-lang.org](https://www.rust-lang.org/tools/install).
 The docs mention [other installation methods](https://forge.rust-lang.org/infra/other-installation-methods.html) and the possibility of adding a signed .msi installer in the future, so do check if those are more suitable for your use case.

 The recommended installer *is* kind of scary with all the Windows protection warnings, but let's proceed anyway - it's not like anything bad ever came from the internet?